FaisalTamanoJr/Class-Notes/pages/estimation formulas.md

 value of $t_{\frac{a}{2}}$ is based on $(n_{1}+n_{2}-2)$ degrees of freedom

-### Small independent samples with unequal variances
+### Small Independent Samples with Unequal Variances

 $$
 (\bar{x_{1}}-\bar{x_{2}})\pm t_{\frac{a}{2}}\sqrt{ \frac{s_{1}^2}{n_{1}}+ \frac{s_{2}^2}{n_{2}} }